This painted pillow is so easy to personalize with initials – and the spring colors are perfect! You can customize any way you like.

 Skills Required: Beginner.
 I’d have some experience with painting before trying this project, just because fabric paint is permanent.

 Hello!
-Jennifer from Brave New Home here to share a simple way to personalize a pillowcase.
+Jennifer from Brave New Home here to share a simple way to make a DIY pillow.
 One of the easiest ways to do it is with paint.
 I know it’s hard to believe, but yes – you can personalize a pillow with paint!

 That’s a lot of “p”.

-However, it’s quite easy to paint pillows, and you’re going to enjoy choosing a design and then bringing it to life with your paintbrush.
+However, it’s quite easy to paint pillows, and you’re going to enjoy choosing an alphabet design and then bringing it to life with your paintbrush.

 Pillowcases are one of my go-to home decor elements to swap out for the seasons.
 They’re inexpensive and easy to store.
 For this particular painted pillow design, I went with brighter colors than usual to emphasize spring.